caden-maxwell/nhtsa-scrape/docs/SDP/ui-design.md

 - [Discuss the approach to make the UI responsive]
 - [Explain how the UI will adapt to different screen sizes]

-## Accessibility Considerations

-- [Address accessibility requirements and considerations]
-- [Ensure the UI design is inclusive and meets accessibility standards]

 ## Animation and Transitions